Students who plan to major in Political Science must complete the following requirements:

 - POL 202: Justice, Power, and Political Thought

-- Take the required course on political science methods, normally in the second semester of the junior year: POL 401 Empirical Political Research
+- Take the required course on political science methods: POL 401 Empirical Political Research

 - Take seven additional department course offerings, including one 300-level course from each of the three sub-fields offered at Washington College: American Government and Political Thought; Comparative Politics; and International Politics.